 It’s important to note that there are many devices out there.
 Many of those devices include Fleet Management Systems (FMS) functions.
 Those devices maybe labeled as ELDs.
 Although, it can certainly benefit you as the fleet manager to have these functions.
-Those functions may not required by FMCSA.
+Those functions may not be required by FMCSA.

 Tip 3: Check on the manufacturer.

 Every ELD manufacturer is different.
 When choosing a company, truckers need to select, a company that will provide you with a quality service.
-Most importantly, some of the devices carry a minimum of 3 year contract.
+Most importantly, some of the devices carry a minimum of 3-year contract.

 Further, you want to make sure the manufacturer provides high-quality service.
-The last thing you need is to be stuck in a 3 year contract with poor service.
+The last thing you need is to be stuck in a 3-year contract with poor service.